Boundaries & Consent in Tantra and Bodywork

 Consent as an Ongoing Conversation

-An experienced tantric practitioner will remain attentive to the client’s verbal and non-verbal cues.
+An experienced practitioner will remain attentive to the client’s verbal and non-verbal cues.
 They will check in gently, ask for feedback, and hold space for the client to express discomfort or desire.
 They will also notice changes in breath, posture, changes in temperature or energy that may indicate a boundary has been reached, even if the client is not consciously aware of it yet.
 Usually, this happens because the sympathetic nervous system starts to get activated, moving into fight / flight.
 An understanding of how the nervous system works is essential for practitioners in order to be able to practice in a trauma-informed way.

 Safe words or gestures can be used as tools for consent.
 When a client uses a specific word or hand signal, the practitioner immediately pauses or stops, allowing space for integration, reflection, or redirection.
 This reinforces the client’s agency and deepens the trust between both parties.

-Dispelling Misconceptions About Consent in Tantra
+Dispelling Misconceptions About Consent in Tantric Massage and Somatic Sex Therapy

-There are many myths around consent in tantra that can hinder the healing potential of the practice.
+There are many myths around consent that can hinder the healing potential of the practice.
 One common misconception is that once consent is given, it cannot be withdrawn.
 This is false.
 Consent must remain flexible and responsive to the changing needs of the person giving it.

 Another myth is that a true tantric experience requires full surrender to all elements of the session.
 In reality, the most powerful tantric experiences come when a person feels completely free to respect and express their boundaries, not when they abandon them.
-Consent in tantra is about listening to, and working with, the body’s wisdom — not overriding it.
+Consent is about listening to, and working with, the body’s wisdom — not overriding it.

 Some also believe that setting boundaries makes them less open or spiritually evolved.
 On the contrary, boundaries create the very conditions in which openness and trust can flourish.
 They allow both parties to relax, knowing that their needs and limits will be respected.